 We believe that because ESWL has long been the standard treatment for urinary tract calculus disease, competition in that market comes principally from current manufacturers of lithotripters, including Wolf, Storz and Dornier.
 In the markets that we target for our HIFU products, competition comes from new market entrants and alternative therapies, as well as from current manufacturers of medical devices.
 In the HIFU market, our devices, in particular the Ablatherm and the Focal One, compete with all current treatments for localized tumors, including surgery, external beam radiotherapy, brachytherapy and cryotherapy.
 Other energies addressing prostate cancer ablation are also currently being developed such as electroporation and microwave.
 Other companies working with HIFU technology for the minimally invasive treatment of tumors include SonaCare Medical, a U.S. company that markets a device called the Sonablate for the ablation of prostatic tissue.
 Sonablate was approved by the FDA for commercialization in the U.S. in October 2015.
 Profound Medical, a Canadian company, is developing transurethral ultrasound therapy for prostate cancer.
 Profound Medical recently acquired Philips Healthcare's HIFU activity, integrating the development of HIFU devices addressing uterine fibroids, breast tumors and drug delivery activated by HIFU.
 Insightec, an Israeli company owned mainly by General Electric and Elbit Medical Imaging, has developed a device using HIFU technology to treat uterine fibroids, painful bone tumors and brain disorders.
-Theraclion, a French company licensed by EDAP to use of some of our HIFU products addressing various types of cancers.
+Theraclion, a French company licensed by EDAP to use of some of our HIFU patents, is currently marketing the Echopulse HIFU device to treat thyroid tumors and benign breast tumors.
+Haifu, a Chinese company, is developing HIFU products addressing various types of cancers.
 See Item 4, "Information on the Company-HIFU Division- HIFU Competition" and Item 4, "Information on the Company-UDS Division."